Migration Regulation Updates

 1. European Union

 In December 2023, the EU reached a political agreement on the New Pact on Migration and Asylum, a landmark piece of legislation formally adopted by the Council on May 14, 2024.
-This Pact — some might call it a masterclass in bureaucratic intricacy — attempts to harmonize the migration policies of 27 member states.
+This Pact, which some might call a masterclass in bureaucratic intricacy, attempts to harmonize the migration policies of 27 member states.
 The challenge, of course, is akin to orchestrating a coherent policy symphony from vastly different instruments, attempting to sound harmonious.

 The Pact comprises several key regulations, each playing its own unique role in this complex composition: